 Protests may be made only by Consultants who submitted a response to this solicitation document and who have participated in a debriefing conference.
 Upon completing the debriefing conference, the Consultant is allowed three (3) business days to file a protest of the acquisition with the RFP Coordinator.
 Protests must be received by the RFP Coordinator no later than 4:30 PM, local time, at the address shown in Section 2.1 above on the third business day following the debriefing.
-Protests may be submitted by e-mail or facsimile, but must then be followed by the document with an original signature.
+Protests may be submitted by e-mail to BeverJ@wsdot.wa.gov, but must then be followed by the document with an original signature to 2901 3rd Avenue, Suite 500, Seattle, WA 98121, Attn: Jaimie Bever.